These essential businesses can stay open during Washington's stay-at-home order

 Workplaces that can operate remotely can continue to do so, Inslee said during his address to the public on Monday.

-Washington "stay-at-home" order puts it among at least a dozen states that have put limits on physical interactions to try to slow the spread the respiratory illness COVID-19.
+Washington's "stay-at-home" order puts it among at least a dozen states that have put limits on physical interactions to try to slow the spread of the respiratory illness COVID-19.

 Washington's "stay home" order for businesses starts 48 hours after Inslee signs the order, which was expected late Monday.
 The stay-at-home for residents starts immediately after the order is signed.